 “The community’s been behind us, the schools have come, the kid’s birthday parties are great – we couldn’t have hoped for a better start, a better opening and a better place to open as well.

 “We spent over $3.6 million here and we wouldn’t have done so if we didn’t believe in Adelaide and I think everyone out there should believe in Adelaide because it’s a great city to be in.”

 Mr Silluzio said the team had been pleasantly surprised at how far its customers were prepared to travel to come to Latitude.

 “We like to draw on a catchment of 10km, but with Adelaide, we actually gave it a bit of extra distance or catchment.

 “That’s based on the fact that it’s easier to get around in Adelaide, which is great.
 We enjoy it every time we come here.
 It’s nice and relaxed and there’s not so much traffic.”

-Mr Silluzio said case management supported provided by Investment Attraction South Australia was invaluable in helping to make the Adelaide Latitude a reality.
+Mr Silluzio said case management supported provided by the Government of South Australia was invaluable in helping to make the Adelaide Latitude a reality.
 This included provision of demographic information, introductions to relevant local and State Government authorities and assistance with obtaining planning consent.

 “They certainly put us onto the right people at the council and they were behind us the whole way, which we feel, gave us the front running to get this permit and get this business running in South Australia.” says Mr Silluzio on the support provided by the Government of South Australia.